The Old Farmer's Almanac Editors

 Before coming to The Old Farmer’s Almanac, Catherine worked for 15 years at global advertising agencies.
 She now lives in Indiana with her family, and enjoys gardening, walking her dog, going to farm markets, and eating fresh food (especially Indiana corn!).
 Catherine is also a Master Gardener with Purdue University Extension.
 To “see” Catherine, watch her making easy fridge pickles and two-ingredient berry jam from her own harvest.

-Colleen Quinnell became Art Director of The Old Farmer’s Almanac team in 2013 and today serves as its Creative Director.
+Colleen Quinnell joined The Old Farmer’s Almanac team in 2013 and today serves as its Creative Director.
 She manages and oversees the brand and design for all associated titles, including The Old Farmer’s Almanac, The Old Farmer’s Almanac for Kids, Garden Guide, and the monthly digital magazine EXTRA!, as well as all calendars, gardening books, and cookbooks.
 In 2017, she led the effort to freshen and sharpen the Almanac logo and related branding and identity visuals.
 This included a redesign of the Almanac, its Web site (Almanac.com), and its line of calendars.

 A graduate of New York’s School of Visual Arts, Colleen worked for Walter Bernard and Milton Glaser, pioneers in magazine design who modernized the look of many well-known titles.
 As Senior Designer under their direction, Colleen worked on the design or redesign of publications that included Time, the Washington Post, and Washington Post Sunday magazine.

 Originally from Denville, New Jersey, Colleen now lives in Hancock, New Hampshire, close to the Yankee Publishing offices in Dublin.
-She’s an avid reader and loves playing board games, especially with her extended family, which includes three sisters, their five childrenm and numerous great nieces and nephews.
+She’s an avid reader and loves playing board games, especially with her extended family, which includes three sisters, their five children and numerous great nieces and nephews.

 Chris Burnett, Associate Digital Editor of The Old Farmer’s Almanac, joined the team in 2017 after interning at Yankee Magazine, one of the Almanac’s sister publications.
-As the Almanac, Chris is promarily responsible for keeping the hundreds of articles on Almanac.com accurate and up-to-date, in addition to editing and writing new articles.
-Thanks to his lifelong interest in horticulture, he also hosts the Almanac’s Gardening for Everyone webinars, which range in topic from managing hourplant problems to growing a hydroponic garden.
+At the Almanac, Chris is responsible for keeping the hundreds of articles on Almanac.com accurate and up-to-date, in addition to editing and writing new articles.
+Thanks to his lifelong interest in horticulture, he also hosts the Almanac’s webinars, which range in topic from managing houseplant problems to planting for pollinators.